 |Citi||No||Citi offers student credit cards where "no co-signer is required" -- meaning you need to have the ability to pay.
 "Citi does not offer a co-signer credit card for college students," says spokeswoman Emily Collins.|

 |Discover||Yes||"Once we review the application, we will determine if they need a co-signer and then send them a notice," says spokesman Matt Towson.|

 |Wells Fargo||Yes||"Per the CARD Act, applicants under 21 must submit written applications that include their information, as well as information and a signature from their co-applicants," says spokeswoman Natalie Brown.|

 Most people younger than 21 years old can qualify for a credit card without a co-signer, says Nessa Feddis, senior vice president and deputy chief counsel for Consumer Protection and Payments at the American Bankers Association.

 "Many people under 21 have part-time jobs or assets.
 They work during the summer, earn money, and so, would therefore be eligible for a card," she says.

 When co-signing is the likelier route, call ahead to the bank or credit union before applying to find out what the process involves.
 It may be a matter of submitting an application and letting the issuer decide whether a co-signer is necessary.

-"If they do not qualify for the Visa with their income, then we can offer them a Visa with a co-signer," says Suzie Hagardt, lending manager at Rivermark Community Credit Union, in reference to applicants younger than 21.
-"Then we would just take the information from the co-signer and qualify them."
+"If they do not qualify for the Visa with their income, then we can offer them a Visa with a co-signer," says Suzie Hagardt, lending systems administrator at Rivermark Community Credit Union, in reference to applicants younger than 21.
+"We would use the income from the co-signer to qualify them."